 - Echocardiography: cardiac involvement in certain types of GSD.

 - Biopsy of liver, muscle or other tissues gives definitive diagnosis.
-However, biopsy has now largely been replaced by by genetic testing.
+However, biopsy has now largely been replaced by genetic testing.

 - Direct biochemical assay of tissues for glycogen and fat content and enzyme analysis.